nixiz0/Loqui/README.md

 5. Save the modified file and double-click it to import the changes to the registry.

+## Commands

+Press the * key on your keyboard to pause the conversation and press the * key again to starts again the conversation.

 ## Vocal Commands

 The application integrates several features allowing you to execute commands with voice recognition, here are all the commands and their trigger phrases that you can use :